Azure-Samples/app-templates-WLS-on-aks/README.md

 ## Workflow description

+As mentioned above, the app template uses the [official Azure offer for running WLS on AKS](https://aka.ms/wls-aks-portal).
+The workflow uses the source code behind that offer by checking it out and invoking it from Azure CLI.

 ### Job: preflight

-This job is to build WLS on AKS templates into a ZIP file and make it ready to publish in the [Azure Partner Center](https://partner.microsoft.com/).
-Note that, the Azure Partner Center does not support BICEP, we have to build the BICEP files into the [solution template](https://learn.microsoft.com/en-us/azure/marketplace/plan-azure-app-solution-template).
+This job is to build WLS on AKS template into a ZIP file containing the ARM template to invoke.

 * Set up environment to build the WLS on AKS templates
   + Set up JDK 1.8